aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_redux/introduction/introduction.md

 Redux can be described in three fundamental principles:

-- Single source of truth
+- **Single source of truth**
+    - The state of your whole application is stored in an object tree within a sigle store.
 - State is read-only
 - Changes are made with pure functions